SwethaSrilakshmi/Smart-Band-for-Senior-Citizens/README.md

-# SBSC
-A Smart Band for the Senior Citizens
+# Smart Band for the Senior Citizens

 Most of the senior citizens/bed ridden people need 24/7 assistance for fulfilling their basic needs which is practically impossible in today’s world .
 Most of the senior citizens get critically injured due to fall and need timely medical assistance.